jaiswalism/taskify-backend/README.md

 - Make sure MongoDB is running and accessible.
 - This backend is designed to work seamlessly with the [Taskify Frontend](https://github.com/jaiswalism/taskify-frontend).
 - See `.env.example` for required environment variables.
+- All input is validated and passwords are securely hashed for your safety.